peter88213/yw-timeline/docs/usage.md

 #### Scenes
 - Only normal scenes are synchronized with Timeline, or exported to Timeline.
 Unused scenes, "Notes" scenes, and "Todo" scenes will not show up in the timeline.
+- Optionally, scenes with an unspecific time stamp (day, hours, minutes) are not transferred to the timeline.
+- Scenes with an unspecific time stamp (day, hours, minutes) get a specific time stamp (date/time) when transferred from the timeline.
 - Changes to the scene date/time affect the event start date/time during synchronization.
 - Changes to the scene title affect the event text during synchronization.
 - Changes to the scene description affect the event description during synchronization.
 - Changes to the scene type may add or remove the corresponding event during synchronization.
 - Adding or removing scenes will add or remove the corresponding event during synchronization.
-- Synchronizing scenes with Timeline events may switch the date/time mode to "Specific Date/Time".

 ### On the Timeline side